-October 2017: We regret to inform you that the Ask the Doctor column will be suspended until further notice.
+October 2017 Update: We regret to inform you that the Ask the Doctor column will be suspended until further notice.
 We are regrouping and intend to re-introduce a new and improved column with guidelines and parameters that will meet the needs of both our viewing community and the medical professionals who have partnered with us to provide answers.
 Thank you in advance for your understanding and patience.

 Is There a Doctor in the House?